What Is Brown Butter? Find Out and Get Our Favorite Ways to Cook and Bake with It

 It feels like a magic trick every time.
-Brown butter is a simple one-ingredient sauce that can transform all kinds of recipes.
-In mere minutes, a stick of unsalted butter melts, then simmers and sputters, transformed into an intoxicatingly fragrant and impossibly silky brown sauce.
-As soon as the foam subsides, the milk solids darken and fall to the bottom of the pan, an unmistakable nutty aroma fills the air, and you're well on your way to better, bolder-flavored food.
-You’ve probably had it spooned over pasta or seafood, but it also adds dynamic depth to hollandaise sauce, chicken pot pie, humble glazed radishes, even lemony crinkle cookies.
-So roll up your sleeves and get cooking!
-You’ll be browning butter for breakfast, lunch, dinner, and dessert.
+Brown butter is a simple one-ingredient sauce, a chef trick that can transform all kinds of recipes, savory and sweet.
+In mere minutes, a stick of unsalted butter melts, then simmers and sputters, transforming into an intoxicatingly fragrant and impossibly silky brown sauce.
+As soon as the foam subsides, the milk solids darken and fall to the bottom of the pan, which indicates that you've hit the sweet spot.
+It's no surprise the French call it beurre noisette, or "hazelnut butter," as that is what your kitchen will smell like when you make it.
+An unmistakable nutty aroma fills the air, and you're well on your way to better, bolder-flavored food.

 How to Make Brown Butter